 The Association industry has long been known for poor accounting practices.
 If you suspect or actually experience this low-level cash basis practice, you will be thrilled with Beacon Management Services.

 When cash flows were predictable, positive cash basis accounting was manageable.
 But the economy has put a microscope on financial reports and most don’t pass muster.
 Managing a property correctly includes having GAAP (Generally Accepted Accounting Principles) accounting.
 Accrual accounting.
 Without this method – a client, whether they admit it or not, is operating somewhat in the dark and certainly without vision or all the information necessary for good financial decisions.

-Beacon does all the general accounting any property needs such as coupons, collections, lockbox, reports, etc. Almost any management company can do these simple tasks.
+Beacon does all the general financial & accounting any property needs such as coupons, collections, lockbox, reports, etc. Almost any management company can do these simple tasks.